tongueroo/forger/README.md

 3. .env.development
 4. .env

+You are able to reference these values in the `config/[FORGER_ENV].yml` files with ERB.

 ## AMI Creation

 To create AMIs you can use the `forger ami` command.
 This command launches an EC2 instance with the specified profile and creates an AMI after the user-data script successfully completes.
 It does this by appending an AMI creation script at the end of the user-data script.
 It is recommended to use the `set -e` option in your user-data script so that any error halts the script and the AMI does not get created.